SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Endnotes

-Scope 1, “Direct Emissions,” represent emissions from the combustible fuels and other sources that occur directly on sites (e.g., refrigerants,) and mobile emissions sources.
+Scope 1, “Direct Emissions,” represent emissions from the combustible fuels and other sources that occur directly onsite (e.g., refrigerants) and mobile emissions sources.

 Scope 2, “Indirect Emissions,” represent emissions that occur off-site to produce electricity or steam purchased for use at corporate locations.